- Site Analysis

 - Thermal bridges

-Insulation slows heat losses from a building, either by using bulky, lightweight materials such as glass-fibre or wool between framing elements, and sometimes by using reflective materials to reflect heat back into the building.
+Insulation slows heat losses from a building, typically by using bulky, lightweight materials such as glass-fibre or polystyrene between framing elements.

 Insulation is a very significant element in a building’s thermal performance, but it is not the only one.
 Even if a home is well insulated, heat can still escape through air gaps, windows, gaps in the insulation, and building elements such as framing, as explained in thermal bridges below.
 A building’s thermal performance depends on all elements of the building working together.